CapTechMobile/SiriBanker/blog.md

 ### 25 Extensions and Counting

 Every year Apple comes up with new ways for apps to integrate themselves within the operating system.
-There are now 25 different extensions you can add to an app to keep it from getting marooned on the home screen.
+There are now 25 different extensions you can add to an app to keep it from *getting marooned on the home screen*.
 From Spotlight search, to Apple Watch extensions, to local notifications.
 Over the last couple of years, Apple has gradually opened up Siri to developers.
 At first the list of voice intents was quite restrictive.
 Now apps can generate custom intents to handle just about any kind of user interaction.

 ![](blogImages/AddingExtension.jpeg)

 ### A Problem Never Solved Well by Notifications

-Until now, the best way to interact with users outside the app was
+Until now, the best way to interact with users outside the app was through notifications.
+But

 You can't carry an Alexa with you.
 There's nothing like the menagerie of iOS apps on Alexa.
 CapTech's enterprise customers have invested in iOS.
 Now they can

-This is part of the ongoing effort to keep apps from getting marooned on the home screen.
+This is part of Apple's ongoing effort to keep apps from getting marooned on the home screen.
 The challenge is to integrate application functionality into the operating system of the device.
 Siri shortcuts offer

 This is our first impression after a single weekend exploring Siri Shortcuts.